UnsignedArduino/Chessboard-Design/README.md

 Design files for a magnetic-piece-tracking digital chessboard!
 WIP

 This repository contains the Fusion CAD files for the Chessboard, including its pieces.
-For the PCB project, see [Chessboard-Hardware](https://github.com/UnsignedArduino/Chessboard-Hardware).
-For the Arduino Nano firmware, see [Chessboard-Nano](https://github.com/UnsignedArduino/Chessboard-Nano).
-For the Raspberry Pi firmware, see [Chessboard-Pi](https://github.com/UnsignedArduino/Chessboard-Pi).

 ## Notes